mecid/mecid.github.io/_posts/2020-07-02-the-difference-between-stateobject-environmentobject-and-observedobject-in-swiftui.md

 }
 ```

+I have to mention that @*EnvironmentObject* has the same lifecycle as @*ObservedObject*.
+It means that you can get a new environment object whenever you create it inside a view that can be recreated by SwiftUI.

 > To learn more about advanced techniques while using a single state container, take a look at my ["Redux-like state container in SwiftUI.
 Best practices."](/2019/09/25/redux-like-state-container-in-swiftui-part2/) post.

 #### Conclusion